-Our Leadership Goal is to deliver accountability and performance along our value chain.
+Driving accountability and performance along our value chain.

 Landcom’s Accountable & Collaborative Places pillar is focused on a leadership goal to ‘drive accountability and performance along our value chain’.
 This leadership goal was developed to reflect Landcom’s commitment to robust governance collaboration within our organisation and supply chain.

 Accountability means creating a system with a level playing field in which decisions are made for the betterment and benefit of all stakeholders.
 Performance means seeking ever greater improvements in efficiency and outcomes.
-Our value chain refers to all organisations that we deal with in our operations.
+Our value chain refers to all organisations that we deal with in operations.
 By championing better ways to approach business we seek to lead the industry in trust, transparency, governance and efficient outcomes.

 Landcom addresses accountability and collaboration through the following focus areas:

-Both of these focus areas includes a suite of priorities or actions to measure our success.
+Each of these focus areas includes a suite of priorities or actions to measure our success.
 While this pillar includes individual priorities for achievement, it also has a broad governance reach across Landcom’s entire Sustainable Places Strategy.

 Landcom is committed to supporting international agreements, protocols and targets to ensure our planet and communities thrive into the future.
 Urban development and the property sector make a material contribution to global emissions, the quality of life experienced by citizens and the resilience of our built and natural environments.

 Therefore, Landcom believes it is critical to align with, and report our contribution towards the United Nations Global Compact, Sustainable Development Goals, Resilient Sydney Strategic Directions and COP21 Paris Agreement.
+We also voluntarily report against the Task Force on Climate-related Financial Disclosures, and we are a reporting entity under the Commonwealth Modern Slavery Act 2018.

 United Nations Global Compact (UNGC)